Skip to content

 What about NICs?

 Salary sacrifice pensions save payroll taxes as well as income tax — even more efficient.
-Ask employer about salary sacrifice setup.
+Employer-specific arrangements vary regarding salary sacrifice setup.

 Related Calculators